tektronix/tm_devices/docs/advanced/signal_generators.md

 A function is a limited set of common waveforms that are provided by default through the instrument.
 The simplicity of these waveforms allows for output parameters like waveform length and sample rate to be abstracted away.
-Frequency replaces these in order to provide signals which are easy to quantify and manipulate.
+Frequency replaces these in order to provide signals that are easy to quantify and manipulate.

 Arbitrary Function Generators ([AFGs](default:AFG)) utilize a phase increment process and a data lookup table to provide variable frequencies.
 The phase increment calculated is dependent on the waveform length and frequency requested.
 This has